 Mastercard is committed to ensuring the increased security and integrity of all payment transactions.
 DSRP transactions represent a valuable new technology that enhances the security of remote payments.

-Before opting-in to accept DSRP transactions, a merchant must first partner with its acquirer or processor to:
+Before opting-in to accept DSRP transactions, a merchant must first partner with an acquirer or processor to:

 After completing these steps, the merchant must partner with its acquirer or processor to ensure its capability to accept the data elements generated by DSRP transaction acceptance and route transactions using DSRP to the Mastercard network.